 Revenue Recognition, Trade Accounts Receivable and Allowance for Doubtful Accounts.
 Education revenue is primarily derived from postsecondary education services, professional education and test preparation services.
-Revenue, net of any refunds, corporate discounts, scholarships and employee tuition discounts is recognized ratably over the instruction period or access period for higher education, professional education and test preparation and test preparation services.
+Revenue, net of any refunds, corporate discounts, scholarships and employee tuition discounts is recognized ratably over the instruction period or access period for higher education, professional education and test preparation services.